Kuwait Work Permit

 - Health Certificate: Obtained from the local doctor certifying that the patient is in good health and free from contagious diseases.
 Lab test results for the following: Hepatitis B & C, Malaria, Filariasis, Syphilis and Chest X-Ray for Tuberculosis

 - Police Clearance of No Criminal Record obtained from Police, which should be dated after the issuance date of the Work Permit.
 The Police Clearance has to be certified then legalized by the Embassy for a $25.00 Authentication fee.
 The Authenticated Police Clearance should be presented to the Kuwaiti Authorities for residency purposes.

 - for Government Contract - a copy of a Letter of Appointment from Kuwait.

 - for Private Sector - a Work Permit issued by the General Department of Immigration Affairs in Kuwait.
 (If a spouse or family members are accompanying the applicant, a Work permit, No Objection Certificate or Letter of Appointment must indicate that.)

 - Visa fee $75.00 (for U.S. citizens) along with $25.00 for the authentication of the Police Clearance.
 Cash, money order or company check should pay fees.
 PERSONAL CHECKS ARE NOT ACCEPTED.

 Please note: Passports sent by mail should include a stamped, self-addressed return envelope.

 Contact the Embassy of Kuwait in your home country for further information about the Kuwait work permit

 Some aspects of living in Kuwait are relatively expensive so terms of service besides basic salary are important.
-The common benefits offered to expatriate include:
+The common benefits offered to expatriates include: